fish-shell/fish-shell/doc_src/language.rst

 - When no scope is given and no variable of that name exists, the variable is created in function scope if inside a function, or global scope if no function is executing.

 There can be many variables with the same name, but different scopes.
 When you :ref:`use a variable <expand-variable>`, the smallest scoped variable of that name will be used.
-If a local variable exists, it will be used instead of the global or universal variable of the same name.
+If a local variable exists, it will be used instead of the global or function variable of the same name.

 Example: